Declarative cache IDs in Apollo Kotlin

 Note that even though the @fieldPolicy directive corresponds to a single field, you apply the directive to the type definition (Query in this case).
 This is because GraphQL doesn't allow extending a single field.
 You specify which field the directive corresponds to with the forField argument.

-You can specify multiple key for a field if they're all required to uniquely identify a particular cache entry:
+You can specify multiple key arguments for a field if they're all required to uniquely identify a particular cache entry:

 extra.graphqls

-extend type Query @fieldPolicy(forField: "author", keyArgs: "firstName lastName")
+1extend type Query @fieldPolicy(forField: "author", keyArgs: "firstName lastName")

 In this case, the cache ID for an Author object includes the values of both its firstName and lastName fields, which are both provided as arguments to the Query.author field.